Major Groups > Gilled Mushrooms > Dark-Spored > Hypholoma > Hypholoma sublateritium

 Hypholoma sublateritium

-[ Basidiomycetes > Agaricales > Strophariaceae > Hypholoma . . . ]
+[ Basidiomycota > Agaricales > Strophariaceae > Hypholoma . . . ]

 by Michael Kuo

-This fall mushroom can be found growing in tight clusters on hardwood stumps and logs.
+This widely distributed fall mushroom, sometimes called the "brick cap," can be found growing in tight clusters on hardwood stumps and logs.
 It is fairly easily recognized by its habitat, its brick-red cap with a paler cap margin, its purple-gray gills, and the way the stem often bruises and stains yellow.
-If you can catch Hypholoma sublateritium when it's still very young, you can see its partial veil, which mycologists call "submembranous," looking like a cross between a cortina and a more substantial veil (see the bottom illustration).
+If you can catch Hypholoma sublateritium when it's still very young, you can see its partial veil, which mycologists call "submembranous," looking like a cross between a cortina and a more substantial veil.

 Naematoloma sublateritium is a synonym.